 Use the government’s enquiry form to ask the National Apprenticeship Service about the funding available.

 Where can I find small business grants in the UK?

-Finding financial help for your business can depend on so many different factors, such as where your company is located, how big it is, how many people work there, how successful it is, etc.
+Finding financial help for your small business can depend on so many different factors, such as where your company is located, how big it is, how many people work there, how successful it is, etc.

 You can use the government’s Finance and support for your business online tool by selecting the ‘grants’ tick box.
 You can also filter by how long you’ve been trading (useful if you’re only looking for start-up business grants), industry, number of employees, and region of the UK.

 The Local Enterprise Partnerships (LEP) Network website lists the 38 regional Growth Hubs.
 They’ve been organised to help people by providing business funding, support and guidance in their local areas.

 They attempt to make it easier for business owners to find the financial support they need, by bringing together all of the available national and local business support in one easy to locate area.

 You can search for business support available in your local area on the LEP Network website.